ArianWeber/pg-tools/data/project-template/README.md

 # Welcome to your project 🎉

-PG tools is a CLI application which allows you to develop program graph models and verify characteristics of those models.
+PG verify is a CLI application which allows you to develop program graph models and verify characteristics of those models.

-To get started you can run `pg-tools doctor` to verify your installation and guide you through the steps needed to install external addons like the NuSMV model checker.
+To get started you can run `pg-verify doctor` to verify your installation and guide you through the steps needed to install external addons like the NuSMV model checker.

-You can always run `pg-tools help` to get a list of available commands.
+You can always run `pg-verify help` to get a list of available commands.
-For example try running `pg-tools show png` to render a PNG image of your program graph and save that to your working directory.
+For example try running `pg-verify show png` to render a PNG image of your program graph and save that to your working directory.

 ## Project files